 Mailcoach can send emails through your account on a 3rd party service such as Amazon SES, Mailgun or Postmark (among others).
 In many cases, this the most affordable option to send email, but there's slightly more setup work involved.

 When creating a new team, choose "Let us handle sending".

 We will guide you through the entire process using a little checklist.

 On the mail settings screen, you can see that we automatically have set up a

-<your-team-name>@mailcoach.com address for you that you can use to send mails from.
+<your-team-name>@mailcoach.com address for you that you can use to send emails from.

 Optionally, you can activate open- and/or click-tracking.

 To use your domain to send emails form, specify your domain in the "Add sending domain field".
 You'll be presented with a set of DNS records that you should add to your domain.
-These records prove that you actually own the domain, and make sure mails will get sent reliably.
+These records prove that you own the domain, and make sure emails will get sent reliably.

-After you've added these DNS records and the records are verified at our end, you can use the "Send test mail" button to send a little test mail to yourself.
+After you've added these DNS records and the records are verified at our end, you can use the "Send test email" button to send a little test email to yourself.

 Creating an email list